UST-Center-for-Microgrid-Research/PublicData/Microgrid Testing Data/ReadMe.md

 - Transitioning from Islanded to Grid Connected
 - Transitioning from Grid Connected to Islanded

-The data herein is from testing of each of these functions.
+Microgrid Testing data includes data from testing of each of these functions.